-In what was billed as the pursuit of perfection, the Connecticut women's basketball team proved that they were the only team that was truly perfect.
-UConn finished the season a perfect 40-0 and defeated previously unbeaten Notre Dame 79-58 on Tuesday night to win their NCAA record ninth national championship at Bridgestone Arena in Nashville, Tenn.
+In what was billed as the pursuit of perfection, the UConn women's basketball team proved that it was the only team that was truly perfect.
+The Huskies finished the season a perfect 40-0 and defeated previously unbeaten Notre Dame 79-58 on Tuesday night to win their NCAA record ninth national championship at Bridgestone Arena in Nashville, Tenn.

 From the opening tip, UConn took advantage of Notre Dame's lack of interior presence in the low post.
 They were just dominant inside and the Fighting Irish had no answer.
 The Huskies struggled shooting the ball for most of the tournament, but tonight was very different.